sylvainpolletvillard/pwa-workshop/1-manifest/README.md

 - `lang` - the main language of the application.
 - `related_applications` - an array of native applications that are installable by the underlying platform and are intended to be alternatives to the PWA that provides similar/equivalent functionality.
 Ignore if there is no native application.
 - `icons` - list of application icons of different resolutions, used for shortcut and splashscreen.
 The recommended sizes to be supplied are at least 192x192px and 512x512px.
 The device will automatically pick the best icon depending on the case.
 It is also interesting to provide a SVG vector version of the icon that will fit a maximum of sizes.
+- `screenshots` - list of screenshots of the application in different form factors, shown in some web application stores or in the install prompt UI for some browsers.

+You can find a more complete article on web app manifest and all its properties on [web.dev](https://web.dev/articles/add-manifest)

 ## Using a manifest generator